-All students are required to present at least one inservice/lecture during every full-time clinical experience.
-This is the minimal expectation of the program; the clinic may ask a student to complete additional scholarly work such as an additional in-service, peer review, journal article, etc. The student must complete any additional scholarly work requested by the clinical site.
+All students are required to present at least one in-service/lecture during every full-time clinical experience.
+Facilities may suggest an alternative assignment type if they choose.
+However, students must let the DCE or Associate DCE know of a change to confirm whether acceptable to satisfy requirements.
+Completion of an in-service (or alternative suggested by site) is the minimal expectation of the program; the clinic may ask a student to complete additional scholarly work such as an additional in-service, peer review, journal article, etc. The student must complete any additional scholarly work requested by the clinical site.

-Students are responsible for having the inservice audience complete evaluation forms (see appendix) and for requesting that they be forwarded to the DCE at the completion of the clinical experience.
-Specific requirements and expectations for the inservice will be given to the student prior to the first full-time clinical experience and a description of the assignment and the evaluation form will be mailed to full-time clinical sites before the student's arrival.
+Students are responsible for having the in-service audience complete evaluation forms (see appendix) and uploading their presentation and the evaluation forms into the Exxat database system by end of the clinical experience.
+Specific requirements and expectations for the in-service will be given to the student prior to the first full-time clinical experience and a description of the assignment and the evaluation form will be mailed to full-time clinical sites before the student's arrival.